 “The prevalence of gout more than doubled nationwide between the 1960s and 1990s, and the increases have continued into the 1990s and 2000s,” says Dr. Hyon Choi, a physician who studies gout at Boston University School of Medicine.

 Experts suspect that climbing rates of obesity and high blood pressure are partly to blame for the rise in gout.
-Gout has also been linked to other medical conditions, such as kidney problems, diabetes, and
+Gout has also been linked to other medical conditions, such as kidney problems, diabetes, and heart disease.

 Uric acid comes from the breakdown of substances called purines.
 Purines are naturally found in your body’s tissues and in many foods.
 Eating purine-rich foods—such as organ meats, mussels, and mushrooms—can bring on or worsen a gout attack.
 Alcohol or stress can also trigger an episode.